Your rights and responsibilities

 - pay the agreed rent, even if repairs are needed or you’re in dispute with your landlord

-- pay other charges as agreed with the landlord, eg Council Tax or utility bills
+- pay other charges as agreed with the landlord, for example Council Tax or utility bills

 - repair or pay for any damage caused by you, your family or friends

 - only sublet a property if the tenancy agreement or your landlord allows it

 Your landlord has the right to take legal action to evict you if you don’t meet your responsibilities.

 If your landlord lives outside the UK